abstools/abstools/website/src/site/sphinx/manual/classes.rst

 define methods not declared in an interface; such methods are private to the class and cannot be called from outside the class.

-NOTE: ABS currently does not support method overloading.
-Each method must have a unique name since methods are not disambiguated by their parameter lists.
+.. note:: ABS currently does not support method overloading.
+Each
+          method must have a unique name since methods are not disambiguated by their parameter lists.

 Example::